Appendix O: Dean of Students Office

 - Apply to the Boston Foundation for a grant (February deadline) to offer a 2021-2022 school year leadership series for BIPOC students (Brandeis and Waltham High School), co-facilitated by a variety of campus and community partners.

-- In partnership with BCC, implement a Support Community for students who are feeling the weight of our world, Covid, racial injustice and are activists or change agents in our community and may be feeling burnt out, lacking hope, or seeking support in this important work.
+- Implement a Support Community opportunities and training for students who are feeling the weight of our world, Covid, racial injustice and are activists or change agents in our community and may be feeling burnt out, lacking hope, or seeking support in this important work.

 - Work towards sustainable inclusion of Racial Justice grant applications in the R/C CLIF Program.